irbyk/Plex-Discord-Bot_V2/README.md

 ## Installation
 1. Clone the repo or download a zip and unpackage it.

-If you to use docker, skip the points 2 and 3.
+If you to use [Docker](https://www.docker.com/) , skip the points 2 and 3.

 2. Install Node.js: https://nodejs.org/
 3. Navigate to the root folder and in the console, type `npm install`